nikomatsakis/babysteps/content/blog/2024-06-21-claim-auto-and-otherwise.markdown

 > * **Applicability**.
 Where are you allowed to elide implied information?
 Is there any heads-up that this might be happening?
 > * **Power**.
 What influence does the elided information have?
 Can it radically change program behavior or its types?
 > * **Context-dependence**.
-How much of do you have to know about the rest of the code to know what is being implied, i.e. how elided details will be filled in?
+How much do you have to know about the rest of the code to know what is being implied, i.e. how elided details will be filled in?
 Is there always a clear place to look?

 Aaron concluded that *"**implicit features should balance these three dimensions**.
 If a feature is large in one of the dimensions, it's best to strongly limit it in the other two."* In the case of autoclaim, the applicability is high (could happen a lot with no heads up) and the context dependence is medium-to-large (you have to know the types of things and traits they implement).
 We should therefore limit power, and this is why we put clear guidelines on who should implement `Claim`.
 And of course for the cases where that doesn't suffice, the lint can limit the applicability to zero.